 - For North American (including Hawaii and Alaska) and Caribbean users, enter the area code and local exchange information for the Lync site you want to apply the script to.
-For other countries, pick the city where your Lync server resides from the list provided.
+For other countries, pick the city or area where your Lync server resides from the list provided.

 |North American Area Code Selection|